Municipal governments in Saint Pierre and Miquelon

 Municipal governments in Saint Pierre and Miquelon are responsible for day-to-day function on the islands and are in effect city council or a level of local government under the General Council.

 There are two communes in the territory, Miquelon-Langlade and Saint-Pierre.

 The municipal council is made up of the mayor, councillors (conseillers) and associates (adjoints).

 Saint-Pierre

 The local government of Saint-Pierre consist of the mayor (maire) and councillors (conseillers).
 The council sits at a three-storey structure on rue de Paris.
-The current senior council consists of:
+The senior council in 2006 consisted of: